serum-errors/go-serum-analyzer/USERGUIDE.md

 ## Error Types

-To be considered a valid ree error a type must implement the following interfaces:
+To be considered a valid Serum error, a type must implement the following interfaces:

 * `error`, which is `interface { Error() string }`
 * `interface { Code() string }`